outsidedav/swift/api/sdk.md

 **Optional**:
   * `--output "YOUR_RELATIVE_PATH"` - Places the generated SDK in the directory that is specified by `YOUR_RELATIVE_PATH` (Existing SDKs are overwritten if present).
-  * `--unzip` - Extracts the generated SDK (overwrites if existing SDK artifacts are present).
+  * `--unzip` - Extracts the generated SDK (overwrites data if there are existing SDK artifacts are present).

 ### Usage
 {: #gen-usage}